peachy19/senpie/README.md

-React Boilerplate
+Senpie
 =====================

-A minimal and light dev environment for ReactJS.
+A platform where a user can search for a mentor based on the jobtitle, skills and educational details.
+The user can view the locations of all the search results on the map and know their distance from the user's current location.
+User can also visualize all the mentors associated with the platform through D3 chart.

+Technologies involved include ReactJS, Redux, Node.JS, Express, PostgreSQL, HTML, SASS, Elastic Search, D3.js, Google Map API

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone the project and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:peachy19/Senpie.git [YOUR PROJECT NAME]
 git remote rm origin
 git remote add origin [YOUR NEW REPOSITORY]
 # Manually update your package.json file